cloudogu/gitops-playground/docs/content-loader/content-loader.md

 * want to add multiple tenants with Argo CD,
 * want to have different or additional IDP tools, e.g. logging/backup/tracing, etc.

-Then Content Loader is for you!
+Then content loader is for you!
 It allows you to define content using a folder structure inside a Git repo (so-called content repo) that is picked up during GOP apply optionally run through a templating engine and then pushed to the target Git.